 When most people think of a website being hacked, they think of it being defaced by some fanatical political or religious group, or they think of the big sites being hacked or compromised and sensitive information stolen.

-This is potentially far more damaging to your business and online presence than getting hacked.
+This is potentially far more damaging to your business and online presence than getting hacked!

-If your website has a commercial value such as processing financial transaction or storing sensitive information, then the malware might be monitoring your visitors and stealing sensitive information.
+If your website has a commercial value such as processing a financial transaction or storing sensitive information, then the malware might be monitoring your visitors and stealing sensitive information.

-In most cases the real target is not the website itself but the use of the website to target visitors and infect their computers.
+In most cases, the real target is not the website itself but the use of the website to target visitors and infect their computers.

 Being Hacked vs. Undetected Malware infection

-Loss of data / information
+Loss of data/information

-Hacked – The potential loss of data / information will depend on how good your backups are and how frequently the site is updated.
-Without good backups this can be devastating to the business.
+Hacked – The potential loss of data/information will depend on how good your backups are and how frequently the site is updated.
+Without good backups, this can be devastating to the business.